Eight of 12 Euro 2020 host cities confirm matches with spectators - RFI

 Lausanne (AFP)

-Eight of the 12 host cities for this year's European Championship have said they are willing to have spectators at matches based on projections of an improving Covid-19 situation, UEFA said on Friday.
+Eight of the 12 host cities for this year's delayed European Championship have said they will allow spectators at matches based on projections of an improving Covid-19 situation, UEFA said on Friday, but the remaining four risk being dropped as hosts altogether.

-The remaining four -- Munich, Rome, Bilbao and Dublin -- have been given until April 19 to release their plans "and final decisions will be made on that date regarding the staging of matches in those four venues", European football's governing body said in a statement.
+Munich, Rome, Bilbao and Dublin have all been given until April 19 to release their plans to let fans in, with European football's governing body saying "final decisions will be made on that date regarding the staging of matches in those four venues".

-That raises the possibility that the cities in question could lose hosting rights, with the matches moved to other existing host venues.
+UEFA's executive committee will meet then and there is the possibility that it could strip hosting rights from those four cities and give their matches to other existing host venues.

+Earlier this week the Football Association of Ireland admitted it was "not in a position at this point to provide assurances on minimum spectator levels" in Dublin, but the country is preparing to take tentative steps towards lifting its current lockdown which has been in place since December.

-The number of spectators allowed in stadiums looks set to vary considerably across the eight venues, with Saint Petersburg and Baku confirming they will allow crowds at 50 percent of capacity and Budapest aiming to allow 100 percent capacity "but with strict stadium entry requirements for spectators."
+The number of spectators allowed in stadiums nevertheless looks set to vary considerably, with Saint-Petersburg and Baku confirming they will allow crowds at 50 percent of capacity and Hungarian capital Budapest aiming to allow 100 percent capacity "but with strict stadium entry requirements for spectators."

+Hungarian Prime Minister Viktor Orban said Friday that by the beginning of the Euro all those who registered for vaccination in Hungary would have received it and would therefore be eligible to attend.

+"Everyone who is registered will definitely have been vaccinated, and with their vaccination card will have the opportunity to take part in this event," he said.

 UEFA said Amsterdam, Bucharest, Copenhagen and Glasgow will allow between a quarter and a third of full capacity, while London "has confirmed a minimum capacity of 25 percent for the first three group matches and round of 16 match".

-That leaves open the possibility that more fans will be able to attend the remaining matches at Wembley Stadium, which will stage both the semi-finals as well as the final on July 11.
+That leaves open the possibility that more fans will be able to attend the remaining matches at Wembley Stadium, which will stage both the semi-finals and the final.

 UEFA said each host city had been left to make its own decision on the number of fans permitted to attend games and that "many factors" had been taken into consideration, notably the roll-out of vaccinations.